-It's been said that ideas don't matter, execution does.
+It's been said that ideas don't matter, and that only execution does.
 I wholeheartedly disagree.
 You need both to succeed, but you can only get so good at execution.
 A great idea gives you much more leverage.

-Below is my personal framework for coming up with great business ideas.
+Below is my recommended framework for coming up with great business ideas.

 Most people equate product ideas with business ideas.
 That's wrong.
 Your product is only one part of your business.
 There are at least four parts in total:

 Great business ideas are strong in all of these areas.

 The #1 rule is to put the problem first and the solution last.
 Your product/service should be the last thing you think about.

 Why?
 Because it's the most flexible.
 You can build anything.
 But the other three aspects are constrained.
 You have to choose from a limited set of viable problems, channels, and models.
 Always start with the constraints.